Hariharan2716/HtmlCssJs/README.md

 # HtmlCssJs
-A repository to store my personal projects on html, css and js using seperate branch
+A repository to store my personal projects on html, css and js using separate branch